 5 of the Best Tech Dividend Stocks to Buy

+Welcome millionaire investors.
 While it is difficult to determine which tech dividend stocks are best, some companies have a proven track record of high dividend yields.
 Cisco systems, Apple inc., and Ase technology holding have outperformed their peers in the past year.
 This past year, however, tech stocks with yields over 2% outperformed their peers.
-And if you're wondering why these tech stocks are so highly rated, you should keep reading to learn more.

 ASE Technology Holding is a Taiwan-based semiconductor company that has seen impressive growth over the past five years.
 The company does not design chips itself, but rather provides testing and packaging services to the semiconductor industry.
 This has allowed the company to enjoy a high degree of certainty despite its relatively small margins.
 Moreover, the company is expected to grow its automotive business by 60 percent next year.
 In addition, ASE Technology has improved its operating margin, which was previously 7.3%.